Floor Loaded vs Palletized: Which is Right for You?

 Author: Jacob Lee

 Trailers and cargo containers can be filled with all kinds of freight.
-When it comes to loading freight, shippers typically stick to two primary methods: Floor loaded vs palletized.
-So which is right for you?
+When it comes to loading freight, shippers typically stick to two primary methods: floor loading and palletizing.
+You’ll need to have a thorough understanding of each before deciding which one to use.

-In our article below, we have laid out more important details about floor-loaded freight and palletized shipping.
+In our article below, we’ll provide more details about floor-loaded freight and palletized shipping.

 What is Floor Loading?